 Grantees must have a written criminal background check policy and procedure that ensures the minimum CNCS and CV requirements are met as outlined in Exhibit H, “National Service Criminal History Checks Certification Form.”
 Exhibit H describes CaliforniaVolunteers’ NSCHC policy, which include requirements that exceed the minimum federal requirements.

 Below are resources to help your program meet National Service Criminal History Check requirements for AmeriCorps members and staff working on the grant.
 Follow the CV NSCHC Steps Checklist to ensure all required steps are completed.
 Use the Background Check Tracker to track checks for all AmeriCorps members and covered staff.
 The CV NSCHC Verification Form can be used as documentation that staff and memeber checks have been completed correctly.
 All other items are for reference.
 Contact your PO if you have questions.

 Please note: CaliforniaVolunteers NSCHC requirements exceed the minimum federal requirements established by CNCS.
-CaliforniaVolunteers’ NSCHC policy is found on page 2 of the CaliforniaVolunteers National Service Criminal History Check Guide.
-Please keep this in mind when reviewing CNCS FAQs and NSCHC resources as not all information provided by CNCS applies to CV AmeriCorps State programs (e.g. accompaniment or timing of when State and FBI checks must be initiated and cleared, etc.).
+CaliforniaVolunteers’ NSCHC policy is found in your grantee contract, Exhibit H, National Service Criminal History Checks Certification Form (see link in resource section below).
+Please keep this in mind when reviewing CNCS' FAQs and NSCHC resources, as not all information provided by CNCS applies to CV AmeriCorps State programs (e.g. accompaniment or timing of when State and FBI checks must be initiated and cleared, etc.).